MisterSaid/first_repository/README.md

 	git clean -f -n 	# showing what would happen if we run the command without any consequences git clean -f -d -n	# same thing as last one but includes deleting directories git clean -f -d 	# running the commands with all consequenses

+in this commit as u see I renamed some file's name
+I used this command:
+	git mv [old name] [new name]